 Mutual Fund and ETF Expenses

 As I’ve said many times, keeping investment expenses low is one of the most important factors for successful investing.
-And Personal Capital gives you two tools to help you.
+And Empower gives you two tools to help you.
 The first is a breakdown of your investment costs by mutual fund or ETF.

-Personal Capital now offers the ability to track your cryptocurrency within the dashboard.
-Since last year, Personal Capital saw its users increase the value of linked accounts by about 28% – so they’ve decided to start including the ability to track crypto now, too.
+Empower now offers the ability to track your cryptocurrency within the dashboard.
+Since last year, Empower saw its users increase the value of linked accounts by about 28% – so they’ve decided to start including the ability to track crypto now, too.

 401(k) Fee Analyzer